Zvapo/CosmosNote/backend/quartz/content/Largest Habitable Planet.md

 ### Research Highlights:
 - **LHS 3154b**: This exoplanet is notable for its size and position within the habitable zone, which is the region around a star where conditions might be right for liquid water to exist.
 For more information, see [[Largest Habitable Planets]].
 - **Composition**: Given its mass, LHS 3154b likely has a composition akin to Neptune, which may affect its ability to support life as we know it.
 For more details, see [[Understanding Habitable Planets | its actual habitability]].
+Additionally, the concept of habitability is closely tied to the [[Temperature Range for Habitable Planets]].

 For more detailed information, you can refer to the research article [here](https://news.uci.edu/2023/12/01/researchers-find-exoplanet-that-appears-to-be-too-big-for-its-sun/).
 Additionally, you may want to check the [[Current Weather in Poznan]] for any relevant environmental conditions that could impact the study of exoplanets.

 ### Follow-Up Questions:
 1. What criteria are used to determine if a planet is habitable?